jayteelan/tutorials/django/readme.md

 By default, Django will look for these templates in an apps `/templates/` subdirectory, which must be manually created.
 Within that, another subdirectory named after the app (i.e., `/polls`) should be created to ensure Django uses the correct template rather than, for example, a template with the same file name from a different app.

-The template for the `index()` view will be an HTML document with bits of Python logic added in; make the appropriate directories and touch `index.html`, putting the following in the `<body>` of the document:
+The template for the `index()` view will be an HTML document with bits of Python logic added in.
+Make the appropriate directories and touch `index.html`, putting the following in the `<body>` of the document:
 _polls/templates/polls/index.html_

 ```python